MicrosoftDocs/iis-docs/iis/extensions/url-rewrite-module/reverse-proxy-rule-template.md

 - Performance trade-off: RegEx offers flexibility but incurs higher overhead.

 ### Advanced Scenario: URL Renormalization
-If your goal is to strip path parameters and re-normalize the URL so subsequent rules apply cleanly, you’ll need a redirect round trip.
+If your goal is to strip path parameters and re-normalize the URL so all URL Rewrite rules apply to normalized URL, you’ll need a redirect round trip.
 For example:
 Input:
 /abc/..;boo/xyz/
 Redirected to: